DudaAndrei03/proiectrcp2024-2024-echipa-9/README.md

 - 3.Token Length (TKL): 4-bit integer, indicates the Token length (0-8 bytes).

 - 4.Code: 8-bit integer, representing the method or response.
+This holds the type of method/the type of response for the message sent by the client, respectively the server.

 - 5.Message ID: 16-bit integer to identify messages.
 - 6.Token: